- Title Professor

-- CAS 418
+- Office CAS 418

-- BS, Cornell University
+- Education BS, Cornell University

 MS, PhD, University of Virginia

-Marscher’s group also engages in a theoretical program focused on the radiative processes and gas dynamics that occur in the jets of blazars.
-The main goal is to provide models that can be used to interpret multifrequency monitoring observations of blazars in the hopes of figuring out the physics of jets: what produces them (e.g., what evidence can we obtain that it is really an accreting supermassive black hole?), what focuses and accelerates their flows to speeds very close to the velocity of light (twisting magnetic fields, gas pressure, or radiation pressure?), what accelerates the electrons to ultrarelativistic energies (e.g., shock waves – transverse to the jet axis or oblique? turbulence?), and what processes affect the emission (bends in the jet, accelerations in the flow, precession?).
+Prof. Marscher’s group also engages in a theoretical program focused on the radiative processes and gas dynamics that occur in the jets of blazars.
+The main goal is to provide models that can be used to interpret multifrequency monitoring observations of blazars in the hopes of figuring out the physics of jets: what produces them (e.g., what evidence can we obtain that it is really an accreting supermassive black hole?), what focuses and accelerates their flows to speeds very close to the velocity of light (twisting magnetic fields, gas pressure, or radiation pressure?), what accelerates the electrons to ultrarelativistic energies (e.g., shock waves – transverse to the jet axis or oblique? turbulence? magnetic reconnections?), and what processes affect the emission (bends in the jet, accelerations in the flow, precession?).